The 20 Smartest Dog Breeds

 Pembroke Welsh corgi

-This happy, smaller breed is most fulfilled when there is a job to do, says Dr. Hauser.
+This happy, smaller, and short-legged dog breed is most fulfilled when there is a job to do, says Dr. Hauser.
 And adorably, they have a tendency to “herd” their family members, particularly younger children.

 “These quick learners enjoy being challenged and often excel at sports where they must use their intelligence, like agility and competitive obedience,” say Steffen and Hughes.
 “Unlike many of the other breeds in the terrier group, Miniature Schnauzers have a strong desire to please and the smarts to do so,” points out Dr. Hauser.